New Zealand TR class locomotive: Liveries

-All TRs were introduced in the Midland Red livery, except the 6 Hitachi built locomotives.
-In the 1970s all of them had black and yellow chevron safety stripes painted on their headstocks.
-In the 1980s all of them were repainted into the "International Orange" livery (orange hoods, yellow ends and grey on the cab).
-TRs 603 and 920 were repainted in Flying Tomato (long and short hoods and cab red and yellow at each end); six were repainted into the Cato Blue (blue body, grey cab and yellow ends) including 943 that received a "one off" being repainted with a blue short and long hoods, blue at each end and grey on the roof of the cab and on top of the hoods; TR 109 was repainted with black and yellow "Chevron Safety Stripes" on the headstocks and along the running boards with yellow that cover most of the long hood with red covering the top quarter; TR 626 was repainted white with yellow headstocks and has the "New Zealand Rail" logo on the front and 718 was also repainted white but this time with red headstocks for the Westland Dairy Company.
-TRs 56 and 92 were repainted fully yellow with white numbers on each side of their cabs.
-In 1994 TR 943 was repainted at Hillside Workshops and was repainted in dark blue with black and yellow "Chevron Safety Stripes" on its headstocks.
-It also had "Transtec Engineering Dunedin" on the side of the long hood.
+All TR class locomotives were initially introduced in the "Midland Red" livery, with the exception of the six units built by Hitachi.
+During the 1970s, black and yellow chevron safety stripes were added to the headstocks of all TRs.
+In the 1980s, the entire class was repainted in the "International Orange" livery, which featured orange hoods, yellow ends, and a grey cab.

+Several locomotives later received alternative liveries.
+TRs 603 and 920 were repainted in the "Flying Tomato" scheme, with both hoods and the cab painted red, and yellow at each end.
+Six locomotives were repainted in the "Cato Blue" livery, consisting of a blue body, grey cab, and yellow ends.
+Among these, TR 943 received a unique variation with blue hoods and ends, and grey on the cab roof and hood tops.

+TR 109 was repainted with black and yellow chevron stripes on the headstocks and running boards, with most of the long hood painted yellow and the top quarter in red.
+TR 626 was painted white with yellow headstocks and carried the New Zealand Rail logo on the front.
+TR 718 was also painted white, but with red headstocks, for use by the Westland Dairy Company.

+TRs 56 and 92 were painted entirely yellow, with white numbers on the sides of their cabs.
+In 1994, TR 943 was again repainted - this time at Hillside Workshops - in dark blue with black and yellow chevron stripes on the headstocks.
+It also featured the Transtec Engineering Dunedin logo on the side of the long hood.